-Topic/Unit: Kingdom of God - When Jesus left what was the impact of Pentecost?
+Topic/Unit: Kingdom of God - Digging deeper - When Jesus left what was the impact of Pentecost?

-Throughout this unit, pupils will explore the meaning of multiple key biblical scriptures such as I Corinthians 12 and what it means for Christians.
-Pupils will also learn about the ways some Christians live their lives, exploring the concept of the body of Christ and the contrasting views on working with others.
-Additionally, pupils will learn about the impact of I Corinthians on Christians and others.
+Throughout this unit, pupils will explore the meaning of multiple key biblical scriptures such as 1 Corinthians 12 and what it means for Christians, the link between the ways some Christians live their lives, explore the concept of the body of Christ, contrasting views on working with others, as well as understanding the impact of 1 Corinthians on Christians and others.